elvnh/arpg/README.md

   to increase the game speed
 - When in single step mode, press `k` to advance the game by a single frame
 - Press `y` to detach the camera
+- While in detached camera mode, use the arrow keys to move the camera around
 - While in detached camera mode, press `y` to return to normal camera mode
 - While in detached camera mode, press `shift`+`y` to reset the camera position and zoom level